 6) Check to see if the edges are cut off.

 Note: Not all monitors have the Overscan function.
 If you can’t find this option on your monitor, it’s probably not available on your computer.
-Or you can google the monitor’s user manual to find the information.
+Or you can google the monitor’s user guide to find the information.

 If Method 1 doesn’t work for you, try Method 2.